Bělotín: History

 The first written mention of Bělotín is from 1201.
 The village was founded in the second half of the 12th century.
-Until the German colonization in the 14th century, the population was purely Slavic.
+Until the German colonisation in the 14th century, the population was purely Slavic.

 Until the turn of the 14th and 15th centuries, Bělotín was owned by the Hradisko Monastery as a part of the Hranice estate.
-In 1475, the estate was acquired by the Pernštejn family, then it was sold to the Haugvic of Biskupice family in 1548.
+In 1475, the estate was acquired by the Pernštejn family, then it was sold to the Haugwitz of Biskupice family (a branch of the Haugwitz family) in 1548.
 After it changed its owners several times, the estate was confiscated after the Battle of White Mountain and donated to Franz von Dietrichstein.
 His house held Bělotín and the whole Hranice estate until 1858.

 During World War II, Bělotín was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.
 The municipality was the base for a detached Work Camp E540 (Arbeitskommando E540) for British and Commonwealth prisoners of war, under the administration of the Stalag VIII-B/344 prisoner-of-war camp at Łambinowice.
 In January 1945, as the Soviet armies resumed their offensive and advanced from the east, the prisoners of the whole Stalag VIII-B/344 POW camp were marched westward in the Long March.